Walpole, Massachusetts: Timberwolves and Porkers

-All Walpole High School teams are nicknamed Timberwolves, except for the girls field hockey team, which is nicknamed Porkers.
+All Walpole High School teams are nicknamed Timberwolves, except for the girls' field hockey team, which is nicknamed Porkers.
 In 2023, the Porkers won their 13th state championship in a 1–0 win over Andover.
-This win set the record for number of overall championship titles for Massachusetts field hockey.
+This win set the record for the number of overall championship titles for Massachusetts field hockey.
+The team also won the state championship in 2024 and 2025.
+After their win in 2025, the Walpole Police Department escorted the team's bus back into the town to congratulate them on their win against Franklin 1-0 at Burlington High School.
+Senior Emily Hagan helped the team get that single point with the help of Senior Kendal Cusack.
+Both seniors have continued to play in Division 1 College Sports.
+Hagan attends Temple University and Cusack attends Virginia Commonwealth University.